 Off to the Races with Android

 11:40 > 45 min

-With the advent of modern 5G, single digits millisecond network latency is no longer a pipe dream.
-On a good network, you can get 5ms to 20ms latency.
+With the advent of modern 5G, single digits millisecond network latency is no longer a pipe dream, and on public networks, you can typically get 40ms to 50ms latency.
 To create buzz around these performance numbers, Bell 5G/MEC Innovation Lab came to us with an exciting project proposition: Create a remote-presence, high-performance model car racing experience for the Montreal Formula One Grand Prix.